Macrometacorp/docs/docs/streams/stream-basics/create-producers.md

 ## Create Producer Code

+When this code runs, it creates a new client, requests a stream object, and then creates a producer.

+If you're using JavaScript, the code creates a `jsc8` client.
+If Python, it creates a `C8Client`

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript SDK">

-When this code runs, it creates a new `jsc8` client, requests a stream object, and then creates a producer.

 ```js
 const jsc8 = require("jsc8");